SanjeevaRDodlapati/QeMLflow/docs/research_innovation_template.md

 ## Research Framework Template

-This template provides a structured approach for research and innovation projects using ChemML.
+This template provides a structured approach for research and innovation projects using QeMLflow.

 ### Research Project Structure
 ```